nukebloodaxe/libsgd/README.md

 Discussion is occurring regarding the library on Discord: https://discord.gg/f9g34x4u

+MPzCodes has a compiled version of the 0.18 version of LibSGD with blitz3D available in the following repository for testing: https://github.com/MPzCodes/Blitz3D-with-libsgd

 LibSGD is a simple game development library that provides a high-level, easy-to-use 'scene graph' style API for writing games and apps.

 LibSGD also supports loading and playing audio and will eventually include network functionality.